Admission for the January 2025 academic session is ongoing Apply Now!

 At the end of this course, students should be able to:

-• Recording observations and measurements in the laboratory notebooks;
+• Record observations and measurements in the laboratory notebooks.

 • Analyze the data to arrive at scientific conclusions.